Next Start

 Things to Know Before Installing a Turbocharger

-Installation of a turbocharger on an engine can be fairly easy.
+Installing a turbocharger on an engine can be fairly easy.
 However, there are many factors to consider for your particular engine build before applying all of that extra air, including:

 Base engine components

 Original equipment manufacturers typically use cast-aluminum pistons, powdered steel connecting rods and cast-iron crankshafts.
-While these parts are reliable on naturally aspirated engines, their strength will be compromised when adding boost to an engine.
+While these parts are reliable on naturally aspirated engines, their strength may be compromised when adding boost to an engine.

 Depending on your build, forged-aluminum pistons and connecting rods might be recommended.
 Steel crankshafts are available in the aftermarket and are much stronger than cast iron.